Charles1063/Emojify/README.md

-This is the app to add an emoji to your face;
+This is the app to add an emoji to your face, only works for landscape view for some device.

 Need access to you camera